Buyers Guides

 Features

 The Boss Katana and the Positive Grid Spark are both quality modeling amps, and as such have some similar features.
-There are, however, some pretty major differences between the two – keep reading as we learn what separates these amps and how those features benefit the user.
+There are, however, some pretty major differences between the two.
+Keep reading as we learn what separates these amps and how those features benefit the user.

 Amp Voicings

-Both the Katana and the Spark can load additional amp models, and both options have a healthy community of enthusiasts creating new models, so while the pre loaded options are limited, there are tens of thousands of other voicings to download.
+Both the Katana and the Spark can load additional amp models, and both options have a healthy community of enthusiasts creating new models.
+So while the preloaded options are limited, there are tens of thousands of other voicings to download.

 Spark Vs Katana - Which is The Best Practice Amp?